oracle-livelabs/developer/sqlcl-mcp-server-intro/3-using-the-mcp-server.md

     FROM DUAL
     ```

-10. After confirming the generated SQL is correct, we can can again, <kbd>Approve</kbd> the task request.
+10. Once you've confirmed that the generated SQL is correct, click **Approve** to execute the next task request.
 The agent will continue with it's plan.

       <!-- The *run-sql* tool returns query results as CSV, and in the Cline panel, you can see the 'Plain Text' response, followed by the Agent's interpretation of those results.  -->